• Skip to primary navigation

 • Hotel Ponte Sisto: A beautiful 4-star hotel located in Trastevere near the Tiber River.
 The hotel features well-appointed and spacious rooms.
 The hotel has several dining areas and a rooftop top terrace.

-If you’re planning on visiting any other cities while you’re in the country, consider checking out my other Italy itineraries: Naples in a Day, Florence in a Day, or Venice in a Day.
+If you’re planning on visiting any other cities while you’re traveling through Italy, consider checking out my other Italy itineraries: Naples in a Day, Florence in a Day, or Venice in a Day.

 Related Posts